Council Tax: Exemptions

-A property is exempt from paying council if it is empty because the person whose name appears on the council tax bill had to leave the property permanently to live elsewhere to provide care for someone, and nobody else has lived there in-between.
+A property is exempt from paying council if it is empty because the person whose name appears on the council tax bill had to leave the property permanently to live elsewhere to provide care for someone.

 The person whom is being cared for must require care for one of the following reasons:-

 - Past or present alcohol or drug dependence

 You must have left the property to care for that person, (i.e. you cannot have moved anywhere else in between leaving the property and moving to care for that person).